 With the world in pandemic turmoil and the 2020 Presidential Election imminent, the role of soft power is arguably more relevant and important than ever.
-This webinar will explore the potential impact of election results on America’s soft power, the role of a leader in enhancing and reinforcing a nation’s soft power, and will take a broader view looking at the future of America’s soft power in the decades to come.
+This webinar explored the potential impact of election results on America’s soft power, the role of a leader in enhancing and reinforcing a nation’s soft power, and took a broader view looking at the future of America’s soft power in the decades to come.

-Following Brand Finance launching the Global Soft Power Index earlier this year – the world’s most comprehensive research study on perceptions of soft power, surveying the opinions of over 55,000 people in more than 100 countries – the webinar will discuss predictions for next year’s Index, and in particular whether the US will be able to hold on to the coveted number one position.
+Following Brand Finance launching the Global Soft Power Index 2020 – the world’s most comprehensive research study on perceptions of soft power, surveying the opinions of over 55,000 people in more than 100 countries – the webinar explored predictions for the 2021 Index, and in particular whether the US will be able to hold on to the coveted number one position.

-The hour-long webinar will begin with a presentation from Professor Nye, and conclude with a Q&A session moderated by David Haigh, CEO of Brand Finance.
+The hour-long webinar began with a presentation from Professor Nye, and concluded with a Q&A session moderated by David Haigh, CEO of Brand Finance.

-The Global Soft Power Index 2020 report and the findings of the study are free to access online.
+The Global Soft Power Index 2020 and 2021 reports and the findings of the study are free to access online.
 Our interactive dashboard allows you to explore the full results from the survey in maps and charts, rank nations by metrics and statements, and choose data sets to create your own graphs.

-To learn more about your nation’s soft power results, discuss how your brand can leverage geographic branding, get involved in the next wave of fieldwork ahead of the publication of the Global Soft Power Index 2021, or enquire about using the data for academic research, please email firstname.lastname@example.org.
+To learn more about your nation’s soft power results, discuss how your brand can leverage geographic branding, get involved in the next wave of fieldwork ahead of the publication of the next Global Soft Power Index, or enquire about using the data for academic research, please email email@example.com.

 Joseph S. Nye, Jr. is University Distinguished Service Professor Emeritus and former Dean of Harvard’s Kennedy School of Government.
 He received his bachelor's degree summa cum laude from Princeton University, won a Rhodes Scholarship to Oxford, and earned a Ph.D. in political science from Harvard.